AWorldOrg/aworld-doconomy-integration-api/doconomy-aworld-integration-architecture.md

    - Delivers personalized sustainability tips based on user state

 6. **Tip Adoption Submission**
-   - `POST /api/v1/tips/{tipId}/submit`
+   - `POST /api/v1/tips/submit`
-   - Records that the user has adopted the behavior described in the tip and returns updated gamification state
+   - Records that the user has adopted the behavior described in one or more tips and returns updated gamification state

 ### 2.2 Request/Response Format